Latest SeedProd News

 You can do the same thing for your subheading and change it to something more enticing for your visitors.

 Then, you can click the Advanced tab for that block and customize it further.
-In our case, we gave the subheading a new color to stand out.
+In my case, I gave the subheading a new color to stand out.

 Waitlist landing page subheading

 Changing the background image is just as easy.
-To do that, click the cog icon in the bottom-left corner and select the background tab.
+To achieve that, click the cog icon in the bottom-left corner and select the background tab.

 SeedProd global settings